Off-Campus Learning Policy

 When an unanticipated school closure occurs, parents will be notified via our texting notification system as well as on our website, office phones, and television and radio stations.
 Please note that the message will also include a reminder to look for information later in the morning regarding Off-Campus Learning Opportunities for students.
 Each school campus will notify its respective constituency no later than 10:00 am of what will be expected for that particular day in preparation for returning to school the next day.

-On Off-Campus Learning days, middle and high school teachers will communicate appropriate learning assignments that are reasonable for students to be able to complete and will monitor their email throughout the day in order to respond to student questions that may arise.
+During Off-Campus Learning days, middle and high school teachers will communicate appropriate learning assignments that are reasonable for students to be able to complete and will monitor their email throughout the day in order to respond to student questions that may arise.
 Families with elementary students will receive developmentally appropriate learning activities.

 Off-Campus/Virtual Learning – Long Term